 Leadership Lab is a cadet-run program taken each semester of cadet participation in AFROTC.
 POC, or upper class, cadets plan, manage, and execute LLAB activities each week.
 LLAB is a two-hour course that you will register for each semester with Troy University.
 It is a pass/fail course with the university and requires successful completion in order to move forward in the AFROTC program.
 In short, LLAB is the hands-on version of what you learn about in your Air Force class.

 All cadets are required to participate in Physical Training (PT) as part of the Leadership Lab (LLAB).
 The PT schedule is subject to change each semester based on the needs of the Cadet Wing.
-PT attendance is currently required on Monday and Wednesday morning from 0600-0700, and Thursday at 1500-1600 (3:00-4:00 PM).
+PT attendance is currently required on Tuesday and Thursday mornings from 0630-0730, and Thursday at 1500-1600 (3:00-4:00 PM).
 PT is another opportunity for POC cadets (Juniors and Seniors) to lead.

 PT activities vary from day to day.
 Expect an exciting workout that will build up your strength and endurance in preparation for the Air Force PT test that is administered each semester.
 Workouts include cardiovascular circuits, ability group runs, athletic competitions by class, and cadet-lead workouts based on today's most effective fitness trends like P-90X®, Crossfit®, and the Insanity® Workout.
 If you are not in shape, get ready to get in shape!

 The PFA is administered by the Detachment Cadre once a semester.
 The AFROTC PFA is the same as the Air Force Physical Fitness Test administered to all active duty personnel.
 The PFA consists of the following assessments: